axlevxa/riso-instant-proofer/README.md

 This is a basic web tool for previewing grayscale artwork in different Riso ink colors.
 [You can try a demo here](https://reprographixed.com/txls/riso-instant-proofer/)

-You upload a grayscale image (JPG or PNG) for each layer and set the ink color.
-It will quickly render a rough preview of the result in the browser (using `<canvas>` and JavaScript)
+Upload a grayscale image (JPG or PNG) for each layer and set the ink color.
+It will render a rough preview of the result in the browser (using `<canvas>` and JavaScript)

 ![Screenshot showing a 2-color preview](preview_screenshot.png)

-It is easy to customize with your particular lineup of Riso ink colors, following instructions below.
+You can customize the choices of Riso ink colors, following instructions below.

 ## License

 * 100% FREE for **non-commercial** use & modification, including by not-for-profit print shops.
-* Any use for commercial or institutional projects **requires written permission!**
+* Any use for commercial/business or institutional projects **requires written permission!**

 ## How to use this